 Jesus had to be born sinless, live a sinless life, and die as a perfect and unblemished sacrifice.
 Everyone from Cain and Abel onward has been conceived and born in sin.

-And that’s not because they were conceived through sexual union.… Read the rest
+And that’s not because they were conceived through sexual union.
+God planned for that from the beginning.… Read the rest

 Just before ascending into heaven, Jesus told his disciples to be his witnesses “in Jerusalem, in all Judea and Samaria, and to the ends of the earth” (Acts 1:8).
 In Matthew 28:20, he specifically said to “make disciples of all nations.”